AlphaGit/alphas-manifesto-blog/_posts/2016-07-11-how-to-create-a-good-pull-request.md

 This has been a common question and a subject of debate since everyone has their opinions on what _good code_ is and what _bad code_ is.
 Regardless, the pull request is not about the code itself but about the actions of reviewing, adjusting, discussing and assimilating (merging) code, which may be good or bad in itself.

-This will be later followed by a set of notes on <a href="https://blog.alphasmanifesto.com/2016/11/17/how-to-perform-a-good-code-review/">_how to perform a good code review_</a>.
+This will be later followed by a set of notes on [_how to perform a good code review_](https://blog.alphasmanifesto.com/2016/11/17/how-to-perform-a-good-code-review/).

 Without further ado, let's start with what is going to be a long article about sending a good pull request.